unhcr/koboloadeR/README.md

 * connection to the [KoBo API (v1)](https://kc.kobotoolbox.org/api/v1/) for the [KoBo Toolbox](http://www.kobotoolbox.org/) project.

-* compute a data dictionnary based on xlsform.
+* compute a data dictionnary based on [xlsform](http://xlsform.org).
 It implies ot have a few additionnal column in the xlsform in order to better define how data shoudl be analysid (cf infra)

-* generate automatically a series of charts & maps based on the data dictionnary
+* automatic generation of a series of charts & maps based on the data dictionnary

-* give access to a Shiny data viewer accessible using:
+* access to a Shiny data viewer accessible using:

 ```
 kobo_apps("data_viewer")